Skip to main contentSkip Navigation or Skip to Content

 Learning Outcomes and Assessment Task Force

 Overseen by the Teaching and Learning Committee of Senate, the Learning Outcomes and Assessment Task Force (LOATF) was established in the fall of 2019.
-The goals of the LOATF are to:
+The goals of the LOATF were to:

 • Review and summarize related and relevant documents that were created by the previous committee (Learning Outcomes and Assessment Advisory Committee, est. 2013), as well as policies and procedures related to program review, NWCCU accreditation, general education, and provincial-level quality assurance.